Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Changes in software are not needed.

 To connect a button to the LCD 20x4 Bricklet you have to connect one pin of the button with GND and the other with one input of the LCD 20x4 Bricklet (BTN0-BTN3).
+In the pictures above we have used a black wire to connect GND through and red wires to connect each button with one input.

 .. image:: /Images/Kits/weather_station_button_wiring_350.jpg
    :scale: 100 %